gerbv/gerbv/README-release.txt

 	   should be gerbv-2-3-PATCH001 for gerbv-2.3.1,
 	   gerbv-2-3-PATCH002 for gerbv-2.3.2, etc.

-	7. Create checksums
+	5. Create checksums

 		openssl md5 gerbv-2.3.0.tar.gz > gerbv-2.3.0.cksum
 		openssl rmd160 gerbv-2.3.0.tar.gz >> gerbv-2.3.0.cksum
 		openssl sha1 gerbv-2.3.0.tar.gz >> gerbv-2.3.0.cksum

-	8. Create a new file release for the package "gerbv" with a release name of "gerbv-2.3.0" (for gerbv-2.3.0).
+	6. Create a new file release for the package "gerbv" with a release name of "gerbv-2.3.0" (for gerbv-2.3.0).
 Do this by logging into www.sourceforge.net and then navigating to

 	   https://sourceforge.net/projects/gerbv  (you must be logged in to sourceforge)

-	   Pick Admin->File Releases

-	   Next to the "gerbv" package, click "Add Release"

-           In the "Step 1:  Edit Existing Release" section, paste in the section of the NEWS for this version.
-Check the "Preserve my pre-formatted text" radio button and click "Submit/Refresh".

-           In the "Step 2: Add Files To This Release" section follow the "upload new files" link and then in the next page the "Web Upload" link.
-You will have to log in to sourceforge again.

            Upload the .tar.gz, .cksum, and if you built one, the windows installer.